I’m proud of what we’ve been able to accomplish for the Grand Strand and the Pee Dee throughout my time in Congress, including:

 - Groundbreaking of the Dillon Inland Port.
 My office and I played a role in facilitating an inland port in Dillon, which will serve as an extension of the Port of Charleston and bring jobs and economic investment to the entire Pee Dee.

-- Saving close to $500,000 in taxpayer money.
-Since taking office, I have left nearly $500,000 in taxpayer money unused from my office budget.
+- Saving close to over $750,000 in taxpayer money.
+Since taking office, I have left more than $750,000 in taxpayer money unused from my office budget.